Split Happens — A Divorce Podcast Featuring Jay Henderlite

 These realities highlight the need for guidance that goes beyond the courtroom.

 That’s where Split Happens comes in.
-A new podcast created by Sasso Guerrero & Henderlite in partnership with News4Jax, it reframes divorce as an opportunity for growth rather than failure.
+Created by Sasso Guerrero & Henderlite in partnership with News4Jax, it reframes divorce as an opportunity for growth rather than failure.

 Through candid conversations and expert insight, the show empowers listeners with tools, confidence, and perspective for navigating family transitions with dignity.